michelts/django-nginx-memcache/README.rst

 ``CACHE_MINIFY_HTML``
   Will cache a HTML minified version of the response output.
 Default = False.

+``CACHE_NGINX_PAGE_VERSION_FUNCTION``
+  Callable that gets the request and returns a string with the request dependant page version.
+By default, page version will be a blank string.

+``CACHE_NGINX_ENCRYPTATION_FUNCTION``
+  Callable that get the raw key string and returns it encrypted.
+By default, the raw key will be converted to a md5 hexdigest.

 Contributing
 ============
 If you'd like to fix a bug, add a feature, etc